JohnBasrai/argus-events/docs/ASSIGNMENT.md

 # Technical Assessment - Event Tracking REST API

-## Assignment from c/side (via Gensyn Hiring Team)
+## Assignment from ...

-This document captures the actual technical assessment requirements from the c/side team.
+This document captures the actual technical assessment requirements.

 ### Objective
 Design and implement a minimal event tracking service using Rust.
 The service should allow clients to submit events, store them, and query them based on certain criteria.